SAP/openui5-docs/docs/Rules_Management_3fc864a.md

 ### Columns Personalization

-You have the option to personalize the Rules view by choosing which columns to be displayed.
+you can find your most currentYou have the option to personalize the Rules view by choosing which columns to be displayed.
 Just click on the column header and select or deselect the columns you want to use.
 You can also sort the content of all four columns or filter by keyword.